OpenTermsArchive/docs/content/deployment/reference/server-specifications.md

 ## Location

-To align with our [third design principle]({{< relref "concepts/design-principles#3-obtain-documents-like-a-user-would" >}}), servers should be deployed in geographic regions that align with the jurisdiction the collection targets.
-This is crucial because some services deliver different versions of documents based on the server's location, even when the documents are supposed to be identical.
-Therefore, ensure your server is physically located in a country within the jurisdiction that the collection targets.
+Servers should be physically located in geographic regions that align with the jurisdiction the collection targets to ensure to [obtain documents like a user would]({{< relref "concepts/design-principles#3-obtain-documents-like-a-user-would" >}}).
+This is crucial because some services deliver different versions of documents based on the location of the request, even when the documents are supposed to be identical.